 “The net sales of KAARYAH Lifestyle Solutions Pvt Ltd for the financial year 2015-16 was Rs 1.7 crore and loses were Rs 4 crore.”

-The startup approached so many investors for funding.
-It’s quite possible there was some mistake in their approach or something else was missing?
-There was no such problem in their idea, in the company, not in the founders but it was one of those startups from which we can expect and it closed unexpectedly.
-The problems which occur theoretically and practically were because of the niche segment of the startup, where already big players were available in the market and were very well established.
-Where the big market players in the industry already have their market, more quantity and quality.
-Whereas in Kaaryah the availability of more number of sizes backfires the startup.
+The startup approached several investors for funding, but failed in getting the appropriate amount for scaling.
+It’s quite possible there was some mistake in their approach or something else was missing.
+We cannot clearly find a particular problem in their idea, company strategy, founder’s experience but it was one of those startups from which we can expect and it closed unexpectedly.
+The problems which might have occurred theoretically and practically could be because of the niche segment of the startup, where already big players were available in the market and were very well established.